LedgerHQ/device-sdk-ts/packages/signer/signer-eth/README.md

 ## Example

-We encourage you to explore the Ethereum Keyring by trying it out in our online [sample application](https://app.devicesdk.ledger-test.com/).
+We encourage you to explore the Ethereum Signer by trying it out in our online [sample application](https://app.devicesdk.ledger-test.com/).
 Experience how it works and see its capabilities in action.
 Of course, you will need a Ledger device connected.